ruby/www.ruby-lang.org/en/installation/index.md

 ## Package Management Systems
 {: #package-management-systems}

-If you can't compile your own Ruby, and you don't want to use a third party tool, you can use your system's package manager to install Ruby.
+If you cannot compile your own Ruby, and you do not want to use a third party tool, you can use your system's package manager to install Ruby.

 Certain members in the Ruby community feel very strongly that you should never use a package manager to install Ruby, and that you should use tools instead.
 While the full list of pros and cons are outside of the scope of this page, the most basic reason is that most package managers have older versions of Ruby in their official repositories.
-If you'd like to use the newest Ruby, make sure you use the correct package name, or use the tools described above instead.
+If you would like to use the newest Ruby, make sure you use the correct package name, or use the tools described above instead.

-In this page the following package managers are described:
+The following package managers are described below:

 * [apt (Debian or Ubuntu)](#apt)
 * [yum (CentOS, Fedora, or RHEL)](#yum)